OriolFilter/Elphelt/ComboStructure/Blitz/README.md

 ### Charged Blitz Double Berry Routing

+Not possible on faust.

 Very finiky, can't recommend.

 Requires pulling berry as soon as possible.

 Needs to delay:

-- c.S (First hit, try to also get some extra screen carry by running into your opponents face and dragging them arround)
+- c.S (First hit, try to also get some extra screen carry by running into your opponents face and dragging them around)
 - f.S (Biggest cancel window, very important to make the most from it)
-- 2H (First 2H, slight delay, but it's tight)
-- 2Toss (We aim for berry to hit when has less than 1 second before explosion, since it will make the berry be a lvl4 move, and hits tun the most)
+- 2H (First 2H, delaying this button is not required as long we have substantially delayed f.S and Toss, yet for consistency is recommended a tight slight delay)
+- 2Toss (Toss delays are expected on character specifics, please do not focus on playing around toss delay, but the other buttons.)

 As soon after tossing berry one needs to press f.S into 2H (this will be the second f.s and 2H on the routing, and they hold no delay).